vatsalmehta2001/FYP-Predictive_Anomaly_Detection/docs/datasets.md

 - **For Demos**: Samples provide quick visualization and pipeline validation
 - **For Experiments**: Real datasets required for meaningful research results

-**⚠️ Important:** These synthetic samples are **not suitable for research or publication**.
+**Important:** These synthetic samples are **not suitable for research or publication**.
 They are purely for development convenience and CI automation.
 All experimental work should use the complete real datasets described above.